Alzheimer's Care: 6 Tips to Improve Daily Life

-People with Alzheimer's are less likely to improve their skills or remember directions.
+Alzheimer's makes it hard to improve skills or remember directions.
 So you need to make adjustments for how much your loved one can -- and can't -- do.

 Lewis says, for example, you could let your mother set the table as best as she's able.
-If you later need to quietly rearrange the silverware in its correct order, that's OK.
+If you later need to quietly rearrange the silverware, that's OK.